Q: What are the admission requirements?

 Q: What does it cost to attend the RN to BSN program?

-This program is administered by Accelerated & Professional Studies.
-Please review the Becker College Tuition and Fees webpage
+This program is administered by School for Graduate and Professional Studies.
+Please review the Becker Professional Studies Tuition and Fees page

 Q: Is financial aid available?